-First of all, his websites (yes plural) look like those e-book scam site that ramble on and on and on and on about how great the product is, give little info, tons of testimonials, free e-books if you purchase, and end with a link to buy their amazing, breakthrough product.
+First of all, his websites (yes plural) look like the typical e-book affiliate sites which ramble on about how great the product is, give little info, tons of testimonials, free e-books if you purchase, and end with a link to buy their amazing, breakthrough product.

 Here are a couple of his sites:

 I’ve seen the book.
-Severe grammatical issues aside, and once you wade through the religious ramblings, the personal stories, and the conspiracy theories (some of which have validity), you’ll find the same old natural “cures” found easily on the internet.
+Severe grammatical issues aside, and once you wade through the religious ramblings, the personal stories, and the conspiracy theories, you’ll find the same old natural “cures” found easily on the internet.
 For free.

-And despite the fact that Mr. Bollinger may even have good intentions, the extreme low quality of this book, paired with the fact that there really isn’t any thing ground-breaking included, makes me squint in disdain for his advertising methods and claims.
+And despite the fact that Mr. Bollinger may even have good intentions, the low quality of his book, paired with the fact that there really isn’t any thing ground-breaking included, makes it a product of questionable value.

-In other words, it looks a lot like this guy is lining his pockets by preying on those who are sick and desperate for a cure.
+It starts to feel like it is a marketing campaign which preys on those who are sick and desperate for a cure.

 It’s one thing to write a book about natural cancer cures.
-But, Ty Bollinger, when you advertise it as something unique, and you’re NOT EVEN A DOCTOR, then you should be careful that you aren’t just profiting off of the sick and dying.
-Your book is not the most informative, not the most informed, not the best written, and not the most unique on the topic.
-Not by a mile.
-Not in the top 100.
+But this book is not the most informative, not the most informed, not the best written, and not the most unique on the topic.

 And I’d start juicing like crazy until I found some sort of consensus on the matter.

 I would not invest in a poorly written ebook which is merely a collection of cures easily found on the internet.